Galina-Blokh/mlops-epam-zoomcamp/homework/04/homework_04.md

 Modify your code to upload the parquet file to S3/GCS/etc.

-Added a section with s3 upload in python_script.py
+Added a section with s3 upload in python_script.py starting line 53. aws_cred.txt"  is a file that is not in this repo.
+Besides all, credentials were temporary, so create your own file with your own credentials.

 ## Bonus: Use Mage for batch inference